 This report can assist with the decision-making process and show transparency to stakeholders.

 9. Client report

 Since businesses deal with clients, they need a client report detailing their relationship with each client and their work activities.
-Client reports are used to give clients clarity of the progress of projects and help the business with management decisions.
+Client reports clarify projects’ progress and help the business make management decisions.

 Client reports are created and delivered according to the agreed time frame.
 For example, it could be weekly, monthly, quarterly, etc. This makes the report a periodic report.